CartoDB/Windshaft-cartodb/docs/quickstart.md

 }
 ```

 The map config needs to be sent to CartoDB's Map API using an authenticated call.
 Here we will use a command line tool called `curl`.
-For more info about this tool, see [this blog post](http://quickleft.com/blog/command-line-tutorials-curl), or type ``man curl`` in bash.
+For more info about this tool, see [this blog post](http://quickleft.com/blog/command-line-tutorials-curl), or type `man curl` in bash.
 Using `curl`, and storing the config from above in a file `mapconfig.json`, the call would look like:

-<div class="code-title notitle code-request"></div>
+#### Call

 ```bash
 curl 'https://{account}.cartodb.com/api/v1/map/named?api_key=APIKEY' -H 'Content-Type: application/json' -d @mapconfig.json
 ```

 To get the `URL` to fetch the tiles you need to instantiate the map, where `template_id` is the template name from the previous response.

-<div class="code-title notitle code-request"></div>
+#### Call

 ```bash
 curl -X POST 'https://{account}.cartodb.com/api/v1/map/named/:template_id' -H 'Content-Type: application/json'
 ```

 The response will return JSON with properties for the `layergroupid`, the timestamp (`last_updated`) of the last data modification and some key/value pairs with `metadata` for the `layers`.

 Note: all `layers` in `metadata` will always have a `type` string and a `meta` dictionary with the key/value pairs.

-Here is an example response:
+#### Response

 ```javascript
 {